 Fig.5 shows time dependency of photon occupancies.
-According to this Fig, photon occupancies increase by growing up increase of levels occupancy probabilities by electrons in QD at the fixed injection.
-When level occupancy probabilities by electrons increases in QD, the numbers of electrons, which participate in lasing operation increase.
-Thus, gain increase refers to which describes more coupling of the carriers and light.
+According to this Fig, photon occupancies increase by increase of level occupancy probabilities by electrons in QD at the fixed injection.
+When level occupancy probabilities by electrons increase in QD, the numbers of electrons, which participate in lasing operation increase.
+Thus, gain increase refers to more coupling of the carriers and light.
 Therefore, this situation gives rise to stimulated emission and lasing operation is improved.